stevemurch/enchantedrose/setup.md

 - g = IEEE 802.11g (2.4 GHz)

 **Note that when changing the `hw_mode`, you may need to also change the `channel` - see [Wikipedia](https://en.wikipedia.org/wiki/List_of_WLAN_channels) for a list of allowed combinations.**

+If you have trouble getting hostapd to start, try running ```sudo service hostapd start``` it at the command line, and you'll likely see an error message.

 ### Running the new Wireless AP